raspberrypilearning/3D-scene/en/step_1.md

 ## What you will make
 You will create a scene that uses `layers`{:class="block3looks"}, `size`{:class="block3looks"}, `sound`{:class="block3sound"}, and `motion`{:class="block3motion"} to create a 3D effect.
 You will add `variables`{:class="block3variables"} with sliders to control features of your scene so that the user can play around and customise the scene.

 You will see some examples and then plan your own scene.
-You will apply your coding and graphic skills to make a unique 3D scene of your own.
+You will apply your coding and graphics skills to make a unique 3D scene of your own.

 ![Collage of completed projects](images/showcase_static.png){:width="500px"}